LongtaoTang/SetLearning/README.md

 method form paper "Representation Learning for Predicting Customer Orders", the file randomwalk_fast_neighborhood_v3.py is copy form thier source code.

 ## SubsetLearningFramework:
-contain the Sequential2Set interface and two model.
+SubsetLearningFramework.py: contain the Sequential2Set interface.
+You can extend this class for you own Sequential2Set model.

+GRUv2.py: class of GRU2Set model.